cacophony-wj/LeS/TROUBLESHOOTING.md

 ## Technical

-### Why are there so many duplicated animation folders? _or_ Why do I have to CTRL-CLICK to build _BodySlide_?
+### Why do I have to CTRL-CLICK to build _BodySlide_?

 _Mod Organizer 2_ does not put edits to existing files in the _overwrite_ folder, only newly created files. _CBBE_, _3BBB_ and _BD_ come with "default" meshes that will be changed by _BodySlide_ if you do not direct them to the proper directory yourself.
 Likewise, _Nemesis_ edits all the animation source files when it updates instead of putting the changes in the overwrite folder.
 If you don't believe me, I encourage you to check _MO2_'s documentation or the _Nemesis_ closed _Issues_ section on Github.
 If this doesn't convince you, I encourage you to test it yourself.

-### I look really old no matter what I do.

-Change your character's complexion, or load a Preset from within RaceMenu.

 ### I tried to wear a piece of gear but my body disappeared!

+If you are male, there are no male models for _Devious_ equipment in this list.
+They will all be invisible.
+I encourage you to refer to [MCMS](https://github.com/cacophony/LeS/MCMs.MD) for tips on setting up a game for a male character.

-The _Devious_ equipment is invisible unless _BodySlide_ is fully run.
-Follow all the steps in the _BodySlide_ section.
+If you are female, the _Devious_ equipment is invisible unless _BodySlide_ is fully run.
+Follow all the steps in the [Female Bodies and Outfits](https://github.com/cacophony/LeS/BODYSLIDE.md) section.

-###  My skin pokes through my armor! or My bald head pokes through my hood!

-Particularly voluptuous (thicc) BodySlide presets will cause clipping (skin poking through clothing) on some outfit variants that are skintight.
-This may include randomized women from BodyGen.
-Nothing can be done about this so either ignore it or generate everyone with a more subdued BodySlide preset.

-There are also issues with some hoods causing bald heads to poke through that I have yet to resolve.
-This mostly happens when the PC wears a hooded robe and crouches, so if it bothers you, don't do either of those things.

 ### Some of me is too _jiggly_!
 (Especially the belly.)